Decompression theory: Effects of inert gas component changes

 Gas switching during decompression on open circuit is done primarily to increase the partial pressure of oxygen to increase the oxygen window effect, while keeping below acute toxicity levels.
 It is well established both in theory and practice, that a higher oxygen partial pressure facilitates a more rapid and effective elimination of inert gas, both in the dissolved state and as bubbles.

 In closed circuit rebreather diving the oxygen partial pressure throughout the dive is maintained at a relatively high but tolerable level to reduce the ongassing as well as to accelerate offgassing of the diluent gas.
-Changes from helium based diluents to nitrogen during ascent are desirable for reducing the use of expensive helium, but have other implications.
-It is unlikely that changes to nitrogen based decompression gas will accelerate decompression in typical technical bounce dive profiles, but there is some evidence that decompressing on helium-oxygen mixtures is more likely to result in neurological DCS, while nitrogen based decompression is more likely to produce other symptom if DCS occurs.
+Changes from helium-based diluents to nitrogen during ascent are desirable for reducing the use of expensive helium, but have other implications.
+It is unlikely that changes to nitrogen based decompression gas will accelerate decompression in typical technical bounce dive profiles, but there is some evidence that decompressing on helium-oxygen mixtures is more likely to result in neurological DCS, while nitrogen based decompression is more likely to produce other symptoms if DCS occurs.
 However, switching from helium rich to nitrogen rich decompression gas is implicated in inner ear DCS, connected with counter-diffusion effects.
 This risk can be reduced by sufficient initial decompression, using high oxygen partial pressure and making the helium to nitrogen switch relatively shallow.

 Altitude exposure, altitude diving and flying after diving

-The USAF conducted experiments on human subjects in 1982 to validate schedules for air diving no decompression limits before immediate excursions to altitude and for altitude diving allowing immediate flying after the dive to an altitude of 8500 ft.
+The USAF conducted experiments on human subjects in 1982 to validate schedules for air diving no-decompression limits before immediate excursions to altitude and for altitude diving allowing immediate flying after the dive to an altitude of 8500 ft.
 Another test series in 2004 was made to validate predictions of a bubble-model for altitude decompression using previously untested exposure profiles.
 Parameters included exertion, altitudes from 18000 to 35000 ft, prebreathe time and exposure time, but these exposures did not include recent dives.